aa755/nbcoq/README.md

 A list of known issues can be found at: https://github.com/aa755/nbcoq/issues?state=open
-Feel free to file bugs and feature requests if you encounter one
+Feel free to file bugs and feature requests if you encounter one.

+As of now, looking at commit messages is the best way to find out about new features.